samtools addreplacerg -r 'ID:fish' -r 'LB:1334' -r 'SM:alpha' -o output.bam input.bam

-The REF_CACHE directory will be searched for before attempting to load via the REF_PATH search list.
+This can be defined to a single location housing a local cache of references.
+Upon downloading a reference it will be stored in the location pointed to by REF_CACHE.
+REF_CACHE will be searched before attempting to load via the REF_PATH search list.
 If no REF_PATH is defined, both REF_PATH and REF_CACHE will be automatically set (see above), but if REF_PATH is defined and REF_CACHE not then no local cache is used.

 samtools view -b aln.sam > aln.bamIf @SQ lines are absent:

 samtools faidx ref.fa samtools view -bt ref.fa.fai aln.sam > aln.bamwhere ref.fa.fai is generated automatically by the faidx command.

 samtools view -C -T ref.fa aln.bam > aln.cram

-Samtools website: <http://samtools.sourceforge.net>
+Samtools website: <http://www.htslib.org/>

 Samtools latest source: <https://github.com/samtools/samtools>

-HTSlib website: <https://github.com/samtools/htslib>
+HTSlib latest source: <https://github.com/samtools/htslib>